nesi/perf-training/_lessons/python-scatter/04b-openmp.md

 }
 ```

 With the `parallel` statement we ask the compiler to spawn threads.
-The number of threads can be set *during runtime* using environment variable `OMP_NUM_THREADS`, which can be anything between 1 and the number of cores on a node, e.g., `export OMP_NUM_THREADS=36`.
-Note, typically application do not scale that far.
+The number of threads can be set *during runtime* using environment variable `OMP_NUM_THREADS`, which can be anything between 1 and the number of cores on a node, e.g., `export OMP_NUM_THREADS=8`.
+Note, typically applications do not scale much further.
 Note, most applications do not scale to the maximum number of cores on a node due to non-uniform memory bandwidth, load balancing and Amdahl's law.
 The latter states that the maximum speedup is limited by the ratio of parallel to serial parts of the code.
 As a rule of thumb, if 5 percent of the time is spent in part of the code that cannot be parallelised (that is a critical section or serial part) then the maximum parallel speedup is about 20 (=1/0.05) and there is no point in using more than 20 threads.

 The `for` construct specifies that we want to parallelise the `for` loop that immediately follows the pragma.
 The different iterations of the loop will be then handled by different threads.